electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/variants/_index.md

 ## Audi e-tron 50

 Audi e-tron 50 is the least expensive version.
-It has SUV form factor and the smallest battery,
+It has SUV form factor and the smallest battery.

 ## Audi e-tron 55

+Audi e-tron 55 was the first version available.
+With 95kWh battery and 408HP.

 ## Audi e-tron 60S

+Audi e-tron 60S is the first electric car with 3 motors.
+503HP and 95kWh battery.

 ## Audi e-tron 50 Sportback

+Audi e-tron 50 Sportback is the Sportback version of e-tron 50

 ## Audi e-tron 55 Sportback

+Audi e-tron 55 Sportback is the Sportback version of e-tron 55

 ## Audi e-tron 60S Sportback

+Audi e-tron 60S Sportback is the Sportback version of e-tron 60S

 {{% children description="true" depth="1" %}}